 TEAL

 Teaching English as an Additional Language is a practical introduction to the field of TEAL.
 Students gain an understanding of language pedagogy while exploring best practices for teaching English to all level of students both in the United States and abroad.
-This course is highly recommended for any student who is applying for a Fulbright English Teaching Assistantship Award.
+This course is highly recommended for any student who is applying for a Fulbright English Teaching Assistantship Award, TAPIF, JET, or DAAD.
 It will also fulfill the Reflecting on Teaching requirement for both the College Teaching Certificate and the CTC in Second Language Pedagogy, and will count towards the Global Honors distinction.

 “I took Spoken Communication: General American Pronunciation because I think proper pronunciation helps others to understand you more clearly.
 I learned a wide range of basic skills of pronunciation, and realized the importance of knowing my voice quality objectively through group work and voice recordings.
 These were quite useful to improve my pronunciation and even listening skills.
 Pronunciation would constitute a definitely important aspect of communication in terms of speaking and listening, and international students should take this class for better communication.”